Moraine Park Campground and Headquarters East Utility Rehabilitation Project

 The Moraine Park Campground and Utility Restoration Project is underway.
 This critical infrastructure project will improve the water, wastewater, and electrical distribution systems that serve Moraine Park Campground and many park facilities on the east side of the park.

-Moraine Park Campground will be closed to all users while the campground is being rehabilitated beginning in late May 2023 through early summer 2024.
+While the campground is under construction, it will be closed to all users beginning in late May 2023 through early summer 2024.

 Moraine Park Campground is accessed via Bear Lake Road and is the largest of the park’s five front country campgrounds.
 Moraine Park Campground is open year-round and has 244 campsites that can accommodate a variety of camping equipment types, including up to 40-foot RVs, sprinter vans, and tents.
 Over 30,000 campers stay at MPCG annually.

 The Moraine Park Campground and Utility Rehabilitation Project is funded by the Great American Outdoors Act (GAOA).

 GAOA’s National Parks and Public Lands Legacy Restoration Fund, supported by revenue from energy development, provides up to $1.9 billion per year for five years to make significant enhancements in national parks and other public lands to ensure their preservation and provide opportunities for recreation, education and enjoyment for current and future visitors.